 Pillowtop mattresses are thicker than other mattresses because of which they require bigger sheets.
 They run higher than 19 inches in thickness and rate 6 on a scale of 1-10, with 10 being the hardest.

 There are no extra paddings in firm mattresses and have flat-tops.
 Usually, the mattress comes with firm yet comfortable edge support.
 Most experts suggest using a firm to medium-firm mattress for relief from lower back pain.
-The height of a firm mattress is 8.5 inches usually.
+The height of firm mattresses are 8.5 inches usually.
 On a scale of 1-10, with 10 being the hardest, a firm mattress ranks at 7.5.

 - Ultra Plush